 From the tiny creek running through your neighborhood to the mighty rivers that define the towns along their banks, we’re working in the water, on the streets and around the conference table to improve the health of rivers and streams in northeastern Illinois.
-Click the links below to find out more about specific waterways and projects.

 We all know clean water is a fundamental human need.
 But local water resources need our help to stay clean.
-Join the new DuPage County Adopt-a-Stream program and give some love to a stream in need.
+Join the new DuPage County Adopt-A-Stream program and give some love to a stream in need.

-Trash pokers, gloves, trash bags and trash removal are supplied.
+Trash pokers, gloves, trash bags, and trash removal are supplied.
 The County of DuPage provides recognition for groups that fulfill Adopt-A-Stream program requirements.
-Upon successful completion, the County will furnish and post signs with the Volunteer Group’s name along that group’s adopted stream, or section thereof.
+Upon successful completion, the county will furnish and post signs with the Volunteer Group’s name along that group’s adopted stream, or section thereof.

-Participants in Adopt-A-Stream are encouraged to utilize DuPage River Sweep, a mid-May stream clean-up, as one of their two clean-up dates.
+Participants in Adopt-A-Stream are encouraged to utilize the DuPage County River Sweep, a mid-May stream clean-up, as one of their two clean-up dates.
 Groups who cannot fulfill the minimum requirements but would still like to be involved may choose to participate in a one-time volunteer activity.

 Dupage river sweep

 The annual DuPage County River Sweep is a county-wide self-coordinated stream cleanup and restoration event.